amohammad123/amohammad123/README.md

 ## About Me

-Hello there! 👋 I'm Mohammad Akhavi, a passionate Django developer with a love for creating web applications with great user experiences.
+Hello there! 👋 I'm Mohammad Akhavi, Holder of a Master's degree in Clinical Psychology and a passionate Django developer with a love for creating web applications with great user experiences.
 I thrive on challenges, always seeking innovative solutions to problems and continually honing my skills.

 ### Tech Stack